 Weeks 1 & 2

-- Intensive workshops in drawing, painting, photography, and video
+- intensive workshops in drawing, painting and photography

 - brief-led projects: you will develop specific skills while exploring your chosen subject matter in your area of concentration

-- Trips to Dublin and the west of Ireland provide inspiration and artistic, cultural, and historical context
+- trips to Dublin, Cork and the Southeast of Ireland provide inspiration and artistic, cultural, and historical context

 - group critique provides feedback as you refine your work

 - collaborative projects based on contemporary artwork

-- For the next 10 days choose your medium and explore personally meaningful content
+- For the next two weeks choose your medium and explore personally meaningful content.

 - Develop your project under the individual guidance of one of our artists.